chrisallenmoore/sveltekit-pouchdb-couchdb-todos/README.md

 - [ ] Add user authentication using CouchDB
 - [ ] When added, todos are attached to a user id
 - [ ] Only allow users to view their own todos
+- [ ] Ability to add description to a todo
+- [ ] Ability to add tags to a todo

 ## Give it a whirl